jeffinnes/100-days-of-code/r1-log.md

 ### R1D29
 Still working through the Pluralsight course.
 I got the sections on component communication and data fetching knocked out.
 I'm itching to build something so I I think I'm going to take a break from the learning materials and get started on the Color Clock tomorrow!

+### R1D30
+For day 30 I decided it was time to take the plunge into Vue and start building the Color Clock.
+Made my first component that updates the displayed hex color code and background every second.
+Still needs lots of styling and the twist on the idea I have planned, but...
+First step!

+### R1D31
+More work on the calendar, Trying to figure out styling now that all the planned elements are in place.